Every website development process follows a timeline.

 - An exploration of colors, typography, imagery and design elements to get the conversation started.

-- Designers create Boards in Invision showcasing 2-3 distinct concepts.
+- Designers create Boards in Figma (which is more customizable) or Miro (which takes less time to build) showcasing 2-3 distinct concepts.

 Internal Mood Board Review Meeting